 Parking Guidelines: Please be mindful of where you park when attending classes at the Yoga Moves Studio.
 Evans Street is a narrow street which residents share with visitors to the lake.
 In order to avoid congestion in Evans Street and upsetting our neighbours, please consider not parking on the studio side of Evans Street in front of nearby houses or in front of the little driveway in front of the studio garden.

+Parking - we like to be good neighbours.
 Please park your cars:

 - in the parking bays on Herbert Road (between Onslow Road and Evans Street)

 - in the other half of Evans Street (closer to the railway station) or in nearby Morgan, Waylen and Centre Streets.